IPS-Eye-White

 Not everyone who says to Me, 'Lord, Lord,' will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 "Many will say to Me on that day, 'Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?'
 "And then I will declare to them, 'I never knew (ginosko )you; depart from me, you who practice lawlessness.'
 "Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.
 (Matthew 7:21-24 NASB)

-Obviously, Jesus does not form relationships with people who practice lawlessness - whose pious facade is skin deep.
+Obviously, Jesus does not form relationships with people who practice lawlessness - whose piety is merely skin deep.